d1nch8g/infr/README.md

 - Gitea - self hosted version control
 - Drone - CICD runner
 - Portainer - tool for managing and tracking containers

+Also this repo contains daemon for automatic updates when repo recieves some changes.